How to Reheat Fries (and Other Leftovers) in Your Air Fryer

 Preheat the air fryer to 320°F. Lay the leftover slices in the basket—but don’t overlap them.
 Cook for 3 to 4 minutes, then for 30-second intervals if the slices aren’t done.

 Made one of our best fried chicken recipes?
 Let the chicken come to room temperature before you start.
 Cook for 3 to 4 minutes at 320°F. Again, don’t overcrowd the basket.
+Here are a few tips for reheating fried chicken.

 Set the oven to 350°F. Preheat a few minutes and add the egg rolls.
 Cook them till just warmed through—about 3 to 4 minutes.